NGnius/rc-servers/README.md

 To get Robocraft to use these servers, place [this servenvmulti.config](assets/robocraft/servenvmulti.config) file in the game files.

-// TODO Don't expect people to run these servers on their own computer
+// TODO Document how to run the servers yourself

 ## Privacy